corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/debuggingcordapps/index.md

 section_menu: corda-5-dev-preview
 ---

-The following steps guide you through the process of debugging your CorDapp in a local network using IntelliJ.
+To debug your CorDapp in a local network using IntelliJ:

 1. Ensure the node you want to debug has the `debug: true` property set in the network definition `yaml` file.